Conformal field theory for annulus SLE: partition functions and martingale-observables: Main results

-In Subsection~\ref{Screening_sub}, we focus on Lawler and Zhan's \textit{chordal type} annulus $\SLE(\kappa,\Lambda)$ with one force point $q$ starting from $p,$ where both of the marked points lie on the same boundary component.
-The drift function $\Lambda$ is defined in terms of the \textit{annulus SLE partition function} $Z \equiv Z(r,\cdot)$ by $\Lambda= \kappa Z'/Z.$ The partition function $Z$ satisfies the null-vector equation:
+We now focus on the \emph{chordal type} annulus $\SLE(\kappa,\Lambda)$ with one force point $q$ starting from $p$, where both of the marked points lie on the same boundary component.
+It was shown in \cite{MR3334276} that in order for the SLE process to be reversible, the associated partition function $Z$ should satisfy the null-vector equation

 where $C(r)$ is a constant depending only on the modular parameter $r$.
-For more details we refer the reader to \cite{MR2902453,lawler2011defining}.

-To develop CFT for Lawler and Zhan's annulus SLE, we use the method of \textit{screening}.
-Due to the reversibility of annulus SLE$(\kappa,\Lambda)$ (at least for $\kappa \le 4$), the partition function (i.e., the correlator of corresponding one-leg operator) should have the same conformal dimensions at $p$ and $q.$ In the case of chordal SLE in the upper-half plane, it can be achieved by the \textit{effective one-leg operator} with the total charge $2b-a$ (including the background charge $2b$) placed at $q$ and with the charge $a$ placed at $p.$ For more details we refer the reader to \cite{kang2012radial}.
+To construct CFT for such chordal type annulus SLE, we use the method of \emph{screening}.
+Due to the local commutations of annulus SLE$(\kappa,\Lambda)$, the partition function should have the same conformal dimensions at $p$ and $q$.
+In the case of chordal SLE in the upper-half plane, it can be achieved by the \emph{effective one-leg operator} with the total charge $2b-a$ (including the background charge $2b$) placed at $q$ and with the charge $a$ placed at $p$.
+For more details we refer the reader to \cite{KM}.
 However, this choice of partition function cannot be realized in the annulus because the neutrality conditions depend on the connectivity.
-See \cite{KM17} for the neutrality conditions on a compact Riemann surface of genus $g.$ Instead we consider
+See \cite{KM17} for the neutrality conditions for background charges on a compact Riemann surface of genus $g$.
+Instead we consider